manetu/policyengine/docs/docs/getting-started/installation.md

 go get github.com/manetu/policyengine@latest
 ```

-Then import in your code:
+Then import into your code:

 ```go
 import (